TcOpenGroup/TcOpen.Hammer/HMI/Data/README.md

 	Entry.PlcHammer.MAIN._app._station001._dataManager.InitializeRepository(repository);
 ```

+It's important not to forget the prefix `Plain` !

+If the type of the structure I'd like to save is called 'Station001_ProductionData' the type that will be in database (so called DTO-data transfer object or POCO - plain old  CLR object) is of type `Plain`+`NameOfMyStructure`.

 - Now that repo is connected to repository and PLC, we can use the default dataview.

 In `MainWindow.xaml` I added a new tab with the `DataView` and set the `DataContext` to the data manager instance.